2017 Fall Recruiting Program

-Each year, the Fall Recruiting program offers Chicago-Kent students in their second and third years the opportunity to interview for summer associate/law clerk or entry-level associate/staff attorney positions with a variety of legal employers.
-Employer participants are predominantly large and midsize Chicago-based law firms, which hire students for summer employment after their second year of law school.
+Each year, the Fall Recruiting Program offers Chicago-Kent students in their second and third years the opportunity to interview for summer associate/law clerk or entry-level associate/staff attorney positions with a variety of legal employers.
+Employer participants are predominantly large and midsize Chicago-based law firms that hire students for summer employment after their second year of law school.
 If the students hired for summer associate positions perform well during the summer, firms generally make offers to these students for full-time employment upon graduation.
 Some employer participants interview and hire 3Ls for full-time employment after graduation.
 A number of government agencies also hire through this program, with the largest number of these agencies seeking graduating 3Ls.
-While some employers will interview students as part of the on-campus interview program, others will do resume collections or need to be contacted directly by students.
+While some employers will interview students as part of the On-Campus Interview (OCI) program, others will do resume collections or need to be contacted directly by students.

-Fall Recruiting is only one means of securing employment, so please be sure to talk with a Career Advisor about all of the means to find the right job for you.
+Fall Recruiting is only one means of securing employment, so please be sure to talk with a Career Advisor about all of the available opportunities to find the right job for you.

-The On-Campus Interview portion of the 2013 Fall Recruiting Program at Chicago-Kent begins on Monday, August 12, 2013 and ends in late October 2017 with the majority of the interviews taking place between August 7 and August 18.
-Students are able to view participating employers on Symplicity beginning on July 8, 2013.
-Students can begin bidding for interviews on July 25, 2013.
+The OCI portion of the 2017 Fall Recruiting Program at Chicago-Kent begins on Monday, August 7, 2017 and ends in late October 2017 with the majority of the interviews taking place between August 7 and August 18.
+Students are able to view participating employers on Symplicity beginning on Monday, June 5, 2017.
+Students can begin bidding for interviews on Wednesday, July 5, 2017.
 Information about the program and registration process can be found on this website and there will be a mandatory Fall Recruiting Information Session on Tuesday, June 6, 2017.
-Please review all information below and in the links in the right navigation bar thoroughly to determine if you would like to participate and how to go about registering.
+Please review all information below and in the links in the navigation bar thoroughly to determine if you would like to participate and how to go about registering.

 Who is Eligible to Participate?

-- For full-time students, those who will be 2Ls (graduating in May 2015) and 3Ls (graduating in May 2014) are eligible to participate in the program.
+- For full-time students, those who will be 2Ls (graduating in May 2019) and 3Ls (graduating in May 2018) are eligible to participate in the program.
 2Ls will interview for summer associate/summer law clerk positions.
-3Ls will interview for full-time entry level attorney positions after graduation.
+3Ls will interview for full-time, entry level attorney positions after graduation.

 - Our office will roll over all students into their new class years (2L, 3L) over the summer.
-You MUST not change your class year or graduation date prior to July 1st.
-On July 8, all students must check their profiles in Symplicity to make sure their graduation date is correct and they are listed with the proper class year (2L or 3L) before participating in OCI.
-If your class year or graduation date is incorrect, please make the change on or after July 8.
+You MUST not change your class year or graduation date in Symplicity prior to June 1st.
+On June 5, all students must check their profiles in Symplicity to make sure their graduation date is correct and they are listed with the proper class year (2L or 3L) before participating in OCI.
+If your class year or graduation date is incorrect, please make the change on or after June 5.

-- For part-time students, those who plan to graduate in May 2015 or December 2014 are eligible to participate as 2Ls.
-Those who plan to graduate in May 2014 or December 2013 are eligible to participate as 3Ls.
+- Part-time students who plan to graduate in May 2019 or December 2018 are eligible to participate as 2Ls.
+Those who plan to graduate in May 2018 or December 2017 are eligible to participate as 3Ls.

-This year, most on-campus employers will visit campus between August 12th and October 28th; however there may be a few employers who wish to interview later, even into November.
-Participating students should review the on-line list of OCI employers (and their respective hiring criteria) in Symplicity in the Document Library.
-These lists will be available for viewing on July 8, 2013.
+This year, most on-campus employers will visit campus between August 7th and August 18th.
+However, there may be a few employers who wish to interview later, even into November.
+Participating students should review the online list of OCI employers (and their respective hiring criteria) in Symplicity in the Document Library.
+These lists will be available for viewing by Monday, June 5, 2017.
 Students can begin registering and bidding on employers in Symplicity on Wednesday, July 5, 2017.
 Interview schedules will be determined through a partial pre-select and partial lottery system.
 Employers will have the opportunity to review the application materials of all students who placed a bid on that employer and may pre-select students to interview in up to 50% of the employer's interview slots.
-The Career Services Office uses a computerized scheduling lottery system to match on-campus recruiters with students and create the remaining 50% of the employer's interview schedule.
+The Career Services Office (CSO) uses a computerized scheduling lottery system to match on-campus recruiters with students and create the remaining 50% of the employer's interview schedule.
 This program takes into account student class and work schedules (students may not interview during a scheduled class time), student preferences for particular employers, and any hiring criteria required by employers.

-Hiring criteria listed for each employer has been set by the employer; the CSO never sets this criteria.
+Hiring criteria listed for each employer has been set by the employer; the CSO does not set this criteria.
 The majority of these employers, especially the very large law firms, seek students who have attained academic excellence and other achievements such as Law Review or Moot Court.
 Some firms are looking for additional credentials, such as accounting, engineering, or technical backgrounds.
 Others may be evaluating candidates on their past professional work experience, such as teaching, insurance work or health care experience.
 Students should research the employers and know the qualifications they require before bidding.
 The hiring criteria for each employer may be viewed in Symplicity.

 Just Outside the Hiring Criteria?

-Please Note: If an employer's hiring criteria is listed as "preferred," it indicates that the employer will typically hire from within this class rank or just outside of it.
+If an employer's hiring criteria is listed as "preferred," this indicates the employer will typically hire from within this class rank or just outside of it.
 Students should be realistic in their bidding selections.
-Any student not within 10% of an employer's "preferred" class rank will be removed from the bidding process for that employer.

 Timing for Bidding

-All bidding will take place from July 25, 2013 to noon on August 1, 2013.
-All bids must be completed and all registration materials must be turned into the Career Services Office (CSO) by noon on Thursday, August 1, 2013.
+All bidding will take place from Wednesday, July 5, 2017 to noon on Wednesday, July 12, 2017.
+All bidding must be completed and all registration materials must be turned in to the CSO by noon on Wednesday, July 12, 2017.

 Resume Collect Employers

-Other employers do not visit campus but have expressed an interest in reviewing Chicago-Kent student resumes.
-Some of these ask that the CSO forward the resumes and cover letters of interested students in one packet (Resume Collect Employers).
-If interested in Resume Collect Employers, you will submit a resume and any additional materials requested by the employer through the Symplicity system, just as you would for On-Campus Employers.
-Resume Collect employers may be found in the Document Library.
+Some employers do not visit campus but have expressed an interest in reviewing Chicago-Kent student resumes.
+Some of these ask that the CSO forward the resumes and cover letters or other materials of interested students in one packet (Resume Collect employers).
+If a student is interested in Resume Collect employers, that student must submit a resume and any additional materials requested by the employer through the Symplicity system, just as that student would for On-Campus employers.
+The list of Resume Collect employers may be found in the Document Library.
 Resume Collect employers may also be reviewed under the OCI tab in Symplicity.
 To participate in an employer's Resume Collect, students must enter a bid for that Resume Collect employer.

 Resumes, cover letters, writing samples, transcripts and reference lists can be uploaded as a Word document to Symplicity under the "Documents" tab.
 Click "Add New" and be sure to label each document appropriately.
-In order to submit a transcript, you will need to create an unofficial transcript (using a Word document) listing your classes and grades.
-You should then be able to upload the Word document to Symplicity.
+In order to upload a transcript, you will need to create an unofficial transcript in Word listing your classes and grades.
+You can then upload the Word document to Symplicity.
 To see a sample unofficial transcript, visit the CSO transcripts page.

-If you have difficulty uploading any document to Symplicity, please contact the Career Services Office at firstname.lastname@example.org for assistance.
+If you have difficulty uploading any document to Symplicity, please contact the CSO at firstname.lastname@example.org for assistance.

 Direct Contact Employers

 A list of Direct Contact employers to which students may submit application materials directly may be found in the Document Library.
-Keep in mind that there are numerous other employers to consider writing to that are not interviewing students on-campus or collecting resumes, especially if you are seeking a position in another geographic location.
+Keep in mind that there are numerous employers to consider writing to that are not interviewing students on-campus or collecting resumes, especially if you are seeking a position in another geographic location.
 The NALP Directory of Legal Employers is the best resource for locating law firms with summer associate programs and is available on-line at www.nalpdirectory.com.
-Please note that you are responsible for contacting these employers directly and the CSO will not be forwarding any of your information to any Direct Employer.
+Please note that you are responsible for contacting these employers directly and the CSO will not be forwarding any of your information to any Direct Contact employer.

-Also note that direct contact recruiters are interviewing and hiring at the same time the on-campus program is taking place.
-Do not wait until the campus program ends to apply to direct contact employers.
-Send your resumes in August if you are interested in a particular employer (we recommend that you have forward all such application materials no later than the first week of August).
+Also note that Direct Contact employers are interviewing and hiring at the same time the OCI program is taking place.
+Do not wait until the OCI program ends to apply to Direct Contact employers.
+Send your application materials in July if you are interested in a particular employer (we recommend that you have forward all such application materials no later than the last week of July).

 Joint OCI Employers

-A few employers from outside the Chicago area will interview Chicago-area students from a number of different law schools at one location (one of the area law schools); these are referred to as "Joint OCI Employers."
-These employers are also part of the on-line bidding process and are included as a Resume Collect employer, even if they are interviewing on the Chicago-Kent campus.
-Should you be interested in being considered by any of these employers, you will submit a resume and any other requested documents (i.e., unofficial transcript, writing sample, reference list) for each employer you're interested in at the time you submit all other fall program registration materials.
-The Career Services Office will forward all materials to these employers, and they will select which students they wish to interview on the date listed in the Symplicity system.
-Students selected for an interview may be contacted either by phone or by email, by the employer, the CSO or another law school's career services staff (if another school is hosting) regarding scheduling an interview time.
-Please make sure to check your email and voicemail messages regularly in order to respond in a timely manner.
+Some employers will interview Chicago-area students from a number of different law schools at one location (usually one of the Chicago-area law schools); these are referred to as "Joint OCI employers."
+These employers are also part of the online bidding process and are included as a Resume Collect employer, even if they are interviewing on the Chicago-Kent campus.
+If a student is interested in being considered by one of these employers, that student must bid on and submit a resume and any other requested documents (e.g., unofficial transcript, writing sample, reference list) for that employer at the time that student submits all other bids and Fall Recruiting registration materials.
+The CSO will forward all materials to these employers, and they will select which students they wish to interview on the date listed in Symplicity.
+Students selected for an interview may be contacted, either by phone or by email, by the employer, the CSO or another law school's career services staff (if another school is hosting) regarding scheduling an interview time.
+Please make sure to check email and voicemail messages regularly in order to respond in a timely manner.

 Principles and Standards for Recruitment and Hiring